expenture/Expense/README.md

 Synchronizers ("Syncers") does the auto expense logging.
 It syncs from real-word expense record _(such as credit card bills, banking websites, receipt emails, etc.)_ to the transaction record in this app.
 They lives under `app/synchronizers` and do their jobs mostly in scheduled background workers.

 Synchronizers are service-oriented.
 A synchronizer class maintains transaction records coming from a specific bank, store, or other service.
 Some synchronizer manages accounts _(such as credit card bill syncer or bank log syncer)_, while some doesn't _(such as receipt email syncer)_.
-Synchronizers that doesn't manage accounts should be used with a existing account.

 All Synchronizers inherits the class `Synchronizer`, a `ActiveRecord` based model locates at `app/models/synchronizer.rb`.
 They use the Rails STI mechanism to share the same database table.